gpc91/BrnFkFrW/README.md

 - Mem At (`@`):
     - Prints out the currently pointed to memory cell and the 6 surrounding cells.
     - `[memory index] char (int) #hex`

+Some elements are a bit wonky and still being worked on.